When you've taken a blow to the nose and it's swollen and bleeding, you may wonder whether or not it's broken. If it is, your injury won't be unique.

 Get emergency help if you have any of these things in addition to nose pain:

 Treatment for a Broken Nose

-If your doctor confirms that your nose is broken, he’ll likely wait for the swelling to go down before deciding whether or not it needs to be fixed.
-If it does, he’ll choose to fix it either with surgery or without.
-He’ll know what’s best, based on your injuries.
-Here’s what you can expect from both procedures.
+If your doctor confirms that your nose is broken, they'll likely wait for the swelling to go down before deciding whether or not it needs to be fixed.
+If it does, they'll choose to fix it either with surgery or without.
+They'll know what's best, based on your injuries.
+Here's what you can expect from both procedures.

-If your doctor decides your nose can be fixed without surgery, he’ll have to do it within 1 to 2 weeks of your accident.
-If he waits any longer, the injury will begin to heal on its own, even if the bones are out of place.
+If your doctor decides your nose can be fixed without surgery, they'll have to do it within 1 to 2 weeks of your accident.
+If they wait any longer, the injury will begin to heal on its own, even if the bones are out of place.

 Your doctor will give you pain medication before the procedure.
-Then, he’ll open your nostrils with a flat tool called a speculum.
-He’ll use special instrument to align your broken bones and cartilage back in place.
+Then, they'll open your nostrils with a flat tool called a speculum.
+They'll use special instrument to align your broken bones and cartilage back in place.

 Your doctor will use packing inside your nose.
-He’ll also put a dressing on the outside.
-That’ll keep your nose in place while it heals.
-He may give you antibiotics to prevent infection.
+They'll also put a dressing on the outside.
+That'll keep your nose in place while it heals.
+They may give you antibiotics to prevent infection.